To Plant a Seed

 To Plant a Seed is the debut studio album by American metalcore band We Came as Romans.
 It was released by Equal Vision Records on November 3, 2009 and was produced by Joey Sturgis.
-The album's artwork was created by Paul Romano, aligning with We Came as Romans' positive message.
-Guitarist Joshua Moore explained that the lyrical themes on To Plant a Seed are focused on spreading this message.
+The album's artwork was created by Paul Romano.
+Guitarist Joshua Moore explained that the lyrical themes on To Plant a Seed are focused on spreading a positive message.
 A deluxe edition of the album was released on January 18, 2011, which includes one bonus track and a DVD titled To Plant a DVD.

-The songs "Dreams" and "Intentions" were re–recorded from the band's Dreams EP.
+The songs "Dreams" and "Intentions" were rerecorded from the band's Dreams EP.

+Music and lyrics

+To Plant a Seed combines elements of metalcore and post-hardcore.
+AllMusic stated that the album has elements of "traditional hardcore".
+Alternative Press stated that the album's style represents scene music.
+The album's lyrics explore themes such as personal development.